 To boost team motivation, your employees should work on what matters to them and make a difference.
-Therefore, the company culture and vision is a strong predictor of team motivation and a precursor to inspire and motivate people.
+Therefore, the company culture and vision are strong predictors of team motivation and a precursor to inspiring and motivating people.

 People want to get better at what they do, but only to the limit that is adequate for their capabilities.

 Motivate your staff by giving them challenging tasks that deliver a sense of progress.

 You can motivate people by showing appreciation and trust.
 Providing work challenges and relevant information to do a great job will not only motivate but also inspire people.

 - Interest.
 Ask people what motivates them personally.

 - Contribution.
 How does the work of individuals contribute to the organization?